isomerpages/govtech-gobusiness/_FAQ/1i-safeentry.md

 No. The QR code or system link is unique for each on-boarded business and venue.
 It should not be shared.

 Venues with multiple tenants could implement SafeEntry via two ways:
 - A single QR code with a selection of tenants.
 Visitors/ Workers will be able to select which tenant he/she is visiting.
 He/She will only need to check-in once.
-Building owners who would like to make us of the above option should write to <a href = "mailto: travelandhealth@myinfo.gov.sg">travelandhealth@myinfo.gov.sg</a>.
+Building owners who would like to make use of the above option should write to <a href = "mailto: travelandhealth@myinfo.gov.sg">travelandhealth@myinfo.gov.sg</a>.
 - Separate QR codes for each tenant.
 Visitors/Workers will need to scan multiple times if he/she is visiting multiple tenants.